wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 Fortunately this does not affect the front end rendering of the page, as this still uses the styling from the theme's style.css file.
 However, you might find that some default WordPress theme.json settings and styles conflict with or duplicate your existing CSS rules, so it's a good idea to check this, and fix anything that is causing issues.

-If you want to inspect the default WordPress theme.json file, you can find it in your WordPress install, in the /wp-includes/theme.json file.
+If you want to inspect the default WordPress theme.json file, you can find it in your WordPress install, in the /wp-includes/ folder.

+[navigate to default theme.json]

-Next, if you go to change the color of the paragraph text, you'll notice that the available colors include the colors specified by the default WordPress theme.json.
+For example, if you go to change the color of the paragraph text, you'll notice that the available colors include the colors specified by the default WordPress theme.json.

 ## Using theme.json to replace add_theme_support.

-One of the major benefits of using a theme.json file in your classic themes, is the ability to add support for block editor functionality, without having to use the `add_theme_support` function in your functions.php file.
+One of the major benefits of using a theme.json file in your classic themes, is the ability to add support for block editor functionality, without having to use the `add_theme_support` function in your themes functions.php file.

 For example, let's take a look at the editor-color-palette feature.
 In the Twenty Twenty-One theme, the theme colors are set up in the functions.php file, using the `add_theme_support` function.